 Tax credits available

 DSU will assist you in getting reimbursed the maximum amount for your provision of interpreting services.
 You will be assured of clear and effective communication, delivery of quality customer services to your Deaf consumers, and be in compliance with state and federal mandates on accessibility requirements.
-We can help your business or organization pay virtually nothing for interpreting services.
-To find out more about this reimbursement opportunity, call us at (800) 930-2580.
+To find out more about this reimbursement opportunity, contact your tax professional.